SYXZyt/PyPlusC/README.md

 ## PyPlus vs Python
 Currently the main differences is that PyPlus uses curly braces for classes and functions, in the same way `C/C++` or `Java` do for example.
 The list of new features is always expanding.
-Check out [plans.md](https://github.com/SYXZyt/PyPlus/blob/master/Plans.md) for a list of changes which will be made.
+Check out the [proposals](https://github.com/SYXZyt/PyPlusC/tree/main/Proposals) for a list of changes which have been proposed.

 ## Changes
 Removal of whitespace